Ad industry is losing as much as $6 billion to ad fraud every year and the numbers are rising as you are reading this.

 - Showing fake heat map of visitors on a webpage

 Domain Spoofing and appearing as a human has caused much harm to the businesses involved in advertising spectrum.
 This is when IAB Tech Lab took an initiative of introducing ads.txt.
-It is a text file allowing publishers to host on their web server and declare their companies as authorized sellers of digital ads space.
+It is a text file allowing publishers to host on their web server and declare authorized sellers of their digital ads space.

 What is Ads.txt

-With the help of Ads.txt, buyers have an idea about the authentic inventory sellers to place their bids.
-Ads.txt file directly goes into the root code of the website and it’s not that easy to manually alter the root code of a website.
+With the help of Ads.txt, buyers can verify the seller(s) assigned to trade inventory.
+Ads.txt file goes directly into the root code of the website.
+And without proper access, nobody can alter the root code of a website.

-Also, it doesn’t require any specific technical skill to create and implement ads.txt on HTML root code.
+Also, it doesn’t require any specific technical skills to create and implement ads.txt on HTML root code.
 And if you use WordPress, then the process is as easy as installing a plugin.

-1. Domain Name (required): Name of the publisher’s website (domain) to establish the ownership of the domain for the advertiser’s knowledge.
+- Domain Name (required): Name or domain of the seller/reseller authorized to of the publisher’s website (domain) to establish the ownership of the domain for the advertiser’s knowledge.

-2. Publisher ID (required): A unique identification number of the seller or the reseller.
-Google Adsense can help you get your publisher ID.
+- Publisher ID/Seller ID (required): A unique identification number of the seller or the reseller.
+You can ask for seller ID from your respective sellers and ad networks.
+Also, Google Adsense can help you get your publisher ID.

-4. Certification Authority ID (optional): A unique identification id of the advertising system which is certified by TAG (Trustworthy Accountability Group).
+- Certification Authority ID (optional): A unique identification code of the advertising system which is certified by TAG (Trustworthy Accountability Group).
 Also known as TAG ID.